ucberkeley-cs250/bar-crawl/README.md

 Features:
 -----------------------

-* Job tracking through a web interface
+* Job tracking through a web interface (with [Celery Flower](https://github.com/mher/flower))
-* A task is generated per test per test platform
+* Individual management of tests, since a task is generated per test per test platform
 * A "watch" script to let you peek into compile jobs on worker nodes, without writing all output to a file.
 * Easily scale-up/down machines in your cluster, while jobs are running

 Workflow:
 -----------------------